bluebrown/kobold/docs/src/configuration/file-associations.md

 # File Associations

-In order to find image references, the file must be of a known type.
-Currently known types are `kubernetes`, `docker-compose` and `ko-build`.

 The type of a given yaml file is determined by using glob to math the filename.
 The default matching rules look like this: